Visiting Bronte country, home of the Bronte sisters

 Yorkshire was the inspiration for all the Bronte sisters.
 Their classic novels included Charlotte’s Jane Eyre, Emily’s Wuthering Heights, and Anne’s The Tenant of Wildfell Hall.
 Some of the best walks in Yorkshire include Bronte Country in West Yorkshire.
 The Bronte Parsonage Museum is one of the most popular sites in Yorkshire.

-- Visiting Haworth and Bronte country, home of the Bronte sisters
+- Visiting Bronte country, home of the Bronte sisters

 - Where to eat and stay in Bronte country

-- Here’s some items that will inspire you to visit Bronte Country
+- Here are some items that will inspire you to visit Bronte Country

 Their mother was originally from Cornwall and Patrick was raised in a mud cabin in C. Down Ireland.
 He had grown up in a very large and poor family.
 At 15 Patrick was discovered reading by a local Priest.
 The priest took to Patrick and his journey to education began.